Traditional Italian Pandoro Recipe

-There are 2 versions of pandoro recipes, an easy one which dry yeast, way easier and quicker to make (here the recipe) and the traditional one, which requires a lot of effort, all extremely worth.
+There are two versions of pandoro recipes, an easy one which dry yeast, way more straightforward and quicker to make, and the traditional one, which requires a lot of effort, but the result is simply stunning.

 - 50 grams of Manitoba flour (2 ounces)

 - 5 grams of fresh yeast (0.18 ounces)

 - 1 whole egg (net weight without shell)

 - 90 grams of Manitoba flour (4 ounces)

 - 7 grams of fresh yeast (0.18 ounces)

 - 10 grams of caster sugar (0.04 cups)

 - 200 grams of Manitoba flour (9 ounces)

 - 1/2 grated lemon peel